vispower/teamplatform-api/file.md

 `ftype` can be `file` or `folder`, `filesize` is in byte.

 `ancestry` is the ids of the parent folders represented in the form of file path notation.
-For example, `ancestry` value of `1/2/3` means the file is in folder 3(id), folder 3 is in folder 2, folder 2 is in folder 1 which is the workspace's root folder and finally folder 1 is in root sync folder like `c:\\teamplatform-sync-folder`. `is_root` tells the file is the workspace's root folder or not(Surely, if this value is true, then `ftype` should also be `folder`). `ancestry` value might be useful to generate tree structure of the entire files under a workspace or create breadcrumbs for navigating folders.
+For example, `ancestry` value of `1/2/3` means the file is in folder 3(id), folder 3 is in folder 2, folder 2 is in folder 1 which is the workspace's root folder and finally folder 1 is in root sync folder like `c:\\teamplatform-sync-folder`. `is_root` tells whether the file is the workspace's root folder or not(Surely, if this value is true, then `ftype` should also be `folder`). `ancestry` value might be useful to generate tree structure of the entire files under a workspace or create breadcrumbs for navigating folders.

 `version` denotes current active-and-last version number of the file.